matomo-org/plugin-CustomDimensions/README.md

 ## Changelog

+* 0.1.4 Fix a possible JavaScript error if Transitions plugin is disabled
 * 0.1.3 Fix UI of Custom Dimensions was not working properly when not using English as language
 * 0.1.2
   * New feature: Mark an extraction as case sensitive